-Financial Analysis: Introduction - Structure of a balance sheet - Financial Ratios and their significance - The chemistry of Earnings - Valuation of shares.
+Financial Analysis: Introduction - Structure of a Balance sheet - Financial Ratios and their significance - Valuation of shares.
 (Simple Problems).

-Unit-IV: Technical Analysis and the Efficient Market Theory
+Unit-III: Technical Analysis and the Efficient Market Theory

 Technical Analysis: Introduction - Tools for technical analysis - The Dow Theory - Advantages and limitations of technical analysis.